bcoe/node-mocha-skeleton/README.md

 Node Mocha Skeleton
 ===================

+NMS is a skeleton for building libraries in Node.JS.
+Clone the repo, and use it as a jumping-off point.

-NMS demonstrates the approach I've gradually developed for structuring my Node.JS libraries:
+It demonstrates the approach I've gradually developed over the years for structuring my Node.JS libraries:

 * it provides ready-to-run examples of the __mocha__ testing framework.
 * it demonstrates the usage of __underscore__, as a way to prettify array and object manipulation.